 Dana K. Anderson has been Vice Chairman of the Board of Directors since its formation.
 In addition, Mr. Anderson served as Chief Operating Officer of the Company from its formation until December 1997.
 Mr. Anderson has been with The Macerich Group since 1966.
-He has 32 years of shopping center experience with The Macerich Group and the Company and 37 years of experience in the real estate industry.
+He has 33 years of shopping center experience with The Macerich Group and the Company and 38 years of experience in the real estate industry.
 Mr. Anderson is a member of the Board of Directors of Alvamar Development Corp., a real estate development company, and Goodrich 560 Corp., an owner/operator of office buildings.

 Arthur M. Coppola has been President and Chief Executive Officer of the Company since its formation.
-Mr. Coppola has 22 years of experience in the shopping center industry, all of which has been with The Macerich Group and the Company.
+Mr. Coppola has 23 years of experience in the shopping center industry, all of which has been with The Macerich Group and the Company.
 Mr. Coppola is also an attorney and a certified public accountant.

-Edward C. Coppola has been the Executive Vice President and Director of Acquisitions of the Company since its formation.
-He has 20 years of shopping center experience with The Macerich Group and the Company.
+Edward C. Coppola has been Executive Vice President of the Company since its formation.
+He has 23 years of shopping center experience with The Macerich Group and the Company.
 Mr. Coppola is also an attorney.